hacdias/hacdias.com/content/about/_index.md

 After finishing university, in 2022, I joined Protocol Labs full-time.
 About a year and a half in, I decided to say goodbye to the interplanetary journey, and join [Ver.iD](https://ver.id/), where I worked on building a platform to verify and issue verifiable credentials.

 Now, I work at [Animo Solutions](https://animo.id), where I get to work on open-source projects in the decentralized identity space.
-On the side, I work on multiple [open source](https://github.com/hacdias) projects, usually related to the IndieWeb, or just contributions here and there.
+On the side, I work on multiple [open source](https://github.com/hacdias) projects, usually related to the IndieWeb, AT Protocol, while maintaining File Browser.

 ## Colophon {#colophon}